Home /Cribl Search 4.18.0

 Timepicker Improvements

-The Search timepicker is faster for common ranges, with quick actions that stay in sync and a calendar that supports flexible selections and automatic full-day boundaries.
+The Search timepicker now works faster for common ranges, with quick actions that stay in sync and a calendar that supports flexible selections and automatic full-day boundaries.
 When a search uses an explicit time range, the timepicker shows that window for direct edits.

 Saved searches and Notebooks include the timezone control in the timepicker, and the Event List Viewer now follows the shared timepicker timezone instead of a separate selector.